MichaelCurrin/auto-commit-msg/docs/extension.md

 See the [gitCommands.ts](/src/gitCommands.ts) script for implementation details.

+UPDATE: Perhaps using untracked is a good idea - although not in the git CLI flow, in the VS Code git integration, new/untracked files would be added when adding _everything_ when nothing is staged.
+So updates might be needed below.
+Also see use of `git status -u` and similar for `diff-index`, but note that `diff-index` is still preferred because of the choice of staged or not while `status` does not have that ability.

 - The extension button must be able to run against **staged** changes only (if any).
 This will be the most common flow for the initial easy functionality of only committing one file at a time.
     - Wnat staged only.
 Not untracked.
     - Command